liferay/com-liferay-commerce/readme/Nested_Fields_Support_in_Our_APIs.markdown

 #### How should I update my code?

-Changes are required if some nested fields is used in the client side.
-For example if *categories* of product is needed, the call to that endpoint must now use the query parameter:
+Changes are required if some nested fields are used on the client side.
+For example if the *categories* of a product are needed, the call to that endpoint must now use the query parameter:
 ```
 ../o/headless-commerce-admin-catalog/v1.0/products/?nestedFields=categories
 ```

 #### Why was this change made?

-This change was made to make the payload of the response a bit thinner.
+This change was made to make the response payload more lightweight by default.